 My classical career began with a degree in Greek and Roman Studies at Exeter, followed by postgraduate work at King’s College London, where I completed a PhD on humour and obscenity in the works of the Greek comic playwright, Aristophanes.
 Since arriving at the OU in 2000, I have been involved in the production of a number of the department’s courses, with the bulk of my work centring on fifth-century Greece and our Latin and Greek language modules.

-I currently supervise a number of PhD students working on classical Greek literary, cultural and linguistic topics.
+I have previously supervised a number of PhD students working on classical Greek literary, cultural and linguistic topics.

 Jointly with M. Masterson and N. S. Rabinowitz (eds), Sex in Antiquity: Reconsidering Gender and Sexuality in the Ancient World, Routledge